lingtalfi/Light_DeveloperWizard/README.md

 History Log
 =============

+- 1.8.4 -- 2020-07-27

+    - fix CreateServiceProcess not generating exception class comment for service class

 - 1.8.3 -- 2020-07-27

     - update CreateServiceProcess, the error method is now appended to the class instead of written after setOptions